RoRvzzz/auto-annotated-portfolio/content/pages/index.md

         textAlign: left
   - type: ContactSection
     title: Contact Me
-    text: I'm look forward to hearing from you.
+    text: |
+      Have an inquiry?
     form:
       type: FormBlock
       title: Title of the form